nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=50100, debug=True)
 ```
-* In the above example, the URL `localhost:50100` serves
+* In the above example, the server serves a JSON when a GET request is made at the route `/hello_json`

 ### Add a blueprint to the flask application under a URL prefix